 Staging cervical cancer

-stage).
-Knowing the stage helps doctors plan the best treatment for
+Knowing the stage of the cancer helps your health care team recommend the best treatment for you.

 ||The cancer is found only in the tissue of the cervix.